 The full name of your character and bio are optional items that can be changed at any time or input later on, so don’t sweat them too much at this point.

 Fill out all the info you can, and then hit the “Submit Application” button to create your character.

 After a brief loading period, you will find yourself in the observation lounge of your ship, ready to begin the tutorial.
 Congratulations, you’ve just joined the Federation or the Klingon Empire.

 Good luck, and enjoy your time exploring the final frontier.

-Star Trek Online Guide to Character Creation
+This post is part of the series: Star Trek Online Guide to Character Creation

 Our complete guide to character creation in Star Trek Online covers the traits and bonuses of all the races, both Klingon and Federation, as well as providing you with step by step instructions to creating the best possible STO character.